 Join the Junior and Senior Class Advisers for one hour workshops held periodically throughout the year, which discuss the colloquium preparation process.
 All workshops end in a question and answer session that many of our students find useful!
 This semester workshops are scheduled:

-Spring 2017 Colloquium Workshops
+Fall 2017 Colloquium Workshops

 Colloquium Preparation Podcast Series